Direction of prescriptions

 Q. What is being done about it?

-A. PSNC and the National Pharmacy Association have been lobbying the Department of Health and Social Care (DHSC) to seek amendments to the GP and the pharmacy NHS regulations to provide a more robust framework that ensures that pharmacies and medical practices protect patients’ freedom of choice and do not do anything that seeks to use undue influence to direct a patient to a particular pharmacy.
+A. PSNC and the National Pharmacy Association (NPA) have been lobbying the Department of Health and Social Care (DHSC) to seek amendments to the GP and the pharmacy NHS regulations to provide a more robust framework that ensures that pharmacies and medical practices protect patients’ freedom of choice and do not do anything that seeks to use undue influence to direct a patient to a particular pharmacy.
 We want to see patients able to choose their own pharmacy, and to be assured that where prescriptions are sent to a pharmacy by the medical practice, this is with the informed consent and at the specific request of the patient.
 Changing legislation can be a lengthy and complex process so the DHSC prefers that alternatives to legislation are explored and has advised us to see if our concerns can be resolved in other ways.

-We have therefore been working with the General Practitioners Committee and with Pharmacy Voice to highlight what is best practice in terms of the relationships between medical practices and pharmacies.
+We have therefore been working with the General Practitioners Committee to highlight what is best practice in terms of the relationships between medical practices and pharmacies.
 We jointly published a guidance note to GPs and pharmacies, and also asked Local Pharmaceutical Committees (LPCs) and Local Medical Committees (LMCs) to work together to resolve local problems, giving advice to their members.
 As NHS England commissions both general pharmaceutical and general medical services we have also sought its assistance.
-It has hosted meetings with ourselves, Pharmacy Voice, representatives from the British Medical Association, as well as the professional regulators – the General Medical Council and the General Pharmaceutical Council.
-At these we have agreed that a poster will be prepared by NHS England for display in medical practices and pharmacies, informing patients that the pharmacy that they use is for them to choose.
-If this light touch approach does not work, then we and Pharmacy Voice will be renewing our call for changes to regulations.
+It has hosted meetings with ourselves, Pharmacy Voice (now defunct), representatives from the British Medical Association, as well as the professional regulators – the General Medical Council and the General Pharmaceutical Council.
+In 2015 it was agreed that a poster would be sent by NHS England for display in medical practices and pharmacies, informing patients that the pharmacy that they use is for them to choose.
+PSNC will continue to monitor the situation.

 Q. Is there anything pharmacies can do, if patients are unhappy with their prescription going to a particular pharmacy?